nitad54448/Sauerbrey/Q-control.md

 To extract the Q-factor, fit the amplitude envelope data from Demod 2 to:
 $$A(t) = A_0 \cdot e^{-t/\tau} + C$$

-**LabVIEW Array Truncation Logic:**
+**Data Slicing via Sliding-Window Knee Detection:**
-Standard curve-fitting VIs fail if fed flatlines.
-We must isolate the decay curve:
+Standard curve-fitting functions fail or become unstable if fed the pre-trigger hardware delay flatline.
+To isolate the pure decay curve robustly I tested several methods like derivative, fitting t0,... and it appears the Knee Detector works best:
+1. **Define Windows:** Choose a sliding window size (N) of roughly 20 to 30 points (or approximating a few time delays of Demod 2 filter).
+2. **Calculate Local Slopes:** Slide two adjacent windows of size N across the amplitude array.
+Fit a simple linear regression to each window to extract their local slopes (m1 and m2).
-1. **Find Trigger ($A_0$):** Average the first 100 samples to find the pre-trigger baseline.
-Search the array for the first index where amplitude drops below 95% of this baseline.
+3. **Find the Knee (t0):** Calculate the difference between the adjacent slopes (delta_m = m2 - m1).
+Search the array for the index where this difference is maximized.
+This pinpoints the corner where the flatline drops into the steep exponential decay.
-2. **Find Noise Floor ($C$):** Average the final 10% of the array.
-Search for the first index where amplitude drops to within 1% of this floor.
-3. **Slice & Zero:** Truncate the time and amplitude arrays using these start/end indices.
-Subtract the first time value from the entire time array so the fit starts perfectly at $t=0$.
+4. **Slice & Zero:** Truncate the time and amplitude arrays starting from this index (or shift 5 to 10 points to the right to completely clear the filter's rounded shoulder).
+Subtract the first time value from the entire sliced time array so the pure decay fit starts at t=0.

-### Robust Array Truncation via Derivative (Finding $t_0$)

-Instead of relying on a static 95% amplitude threshold to find the start of the decay, a more mathematically robust method is to locate the inflection point of the signal transition.

-1. **Calculate the Derivative:** Compute the discrete first derivative ($dA/dt$) of the Demod 2 amplitude array (or of the smoothed data).
-2. **Locate the Minimum:** Find the array index where this derivative reaches its absolute minimum (the most negative slope).
-3. **Define $t_0$:** This index represents the steepest part of the signal drop-off, marking the exact moment the lock-in filter responds to the drive cut ($t_0$).
-4. **Slice the Array:** Truncate all data prior to this index.
-Subtract the time value at this new first index from the rest of the time array to force the pure decay curve to start perfectly at $t=0$.

-This derivative method is better suited to baseline noise and slow amplitude drifts, getting a true exponential envelope for a stable fit.

 $$\text{Calculate Q: } Q = \pi \cdot f_0 \cdot \tau$$
 $$\text{Calculate Damping: } \Gamma = \frac{1}{\tau} = \frac{\pi \cdot f_0}{Q}$$